-The International Refugee Assistance Project (IRAP) provides legal representation to Iraqi refugees in Jordan, Syria, Lebanon and Iraq, as well as to refugees of other nationalities.
+The International Refugee Assistance Project (IRAP) provides legal representation to refugees in Jordan, Syria, Lebanon and Iraq, as well as to refugees of other nationalities.
 IRAP is a student-driven organization that matches law students with pro bono supervising attorneys to take on individual cases.
 Together they help refugee applicants successfully navigate the rules and processes for resettlement in a safe third country.
 IRAP is a national organization with chapters at various law schools, including NYU.
 More information on IRAP National can be found here.

 The main avenue for involvement with IRAP NYU is the Student Advocacy program.
+Students can also participate in the newly launched Intake Project.
 Additionally, a group of IRAP NYU students typically take a trip to Jordan every year during spring break to meet with NGOs and get a closer look at the intake and orientation process.

 IRAP's Student Advocacy program matches teams of 2-3 law students with supervising attorneys who have volunteered to work pro bono.
 Together, the student advocates and supervising attorneys take on the case of a refugee or refugee family seeking resettlement in the United States.
 Most refugees or refugee families are Iraqi and are currently located in Jordan, Syria, Lebanon, or Iraq.
 Some refugees are applying for resettlement for the first time and others are appealing their rejection.
 Students -- with the support of the supervising attorneys, IRAP-NYU Case Managers, and regular training sessions -- handle the case from start to finish.
 As a result, IRAP provides students a unique opportunity to gain real legal and client experience within a supportive framework.
 Typical work includes: